 November 11, 2012

-Introduction
+Introduction Center subheadings

 Asthma is a chronic health condition that “is a leading chronic illness among children and adolescents in the United States” (Centers for Disease Control and Prevention, 2012).
 According to Watts (2009) “In 2005, the 6.5 million children with asthma represented 8.9% of the U.S. pediatric population” (p.
 261).
 With such a large number of children with asthma it is a problem because it will require vast resources to manage.
 Asthma guidelines on education have indicated the importance of written asthma action plans (American Academy of Allergy, Asthma, and Immunology, 2012) and this study will look to see how the effect of this educational tool will affect unplanned doctor visits, emergency room visits and hospital admissions based on the intervention of receiving a current asthma action plan.
+This is a well known and useful proptocol.
+I would have liked you to go into much more detail regarding how it is used.

 Problem and Purpose